silemi5/silemi5/README.md

 I chose the path of being a back-end web developer ever since my second year in college.
 Full-stack never really stuck to me, since partly front-end are my bane in crafting applications.

 ### Technologies?
 Frameworks?
 Everything is different.
 I've tried many platforms but fell in love with web technologies.
 Formerly a PHP artisan (😉), now primarily wielding TypeScript in NodeJS and MongoDB.
 I like the concept of containers, so it doesn't come to surprise that I also like to use Docker though.
-Also a little familiar with Kubenetes, enought to deploy our project locally.
+Also a little familiar with Kubenetes, enough to deploy our project locally.
 Redis also count somewhat (yey caching).
 Oh, and a little security principles.

 #### TL;DR:
 - ✅ TypeScript